HCLonely/auto-task-v4/doc/docs/en/guide/README.md

 5. If you do not log in when you update your social account token, you will be prompted that the update has failed, and you need to log in and update again;
 6. It is not recommended to cancel the Ins tasks, as it may increase the chance of banning;
 7. Please close this script when obtaining the Key from the `Giveawaysu` website, otherwise you will get the `0000-0000-0000`Key;
+8. After doing `Discord` related tasks, you may be forced to log out and trigger human-machine verification.
+You can use `Discord` normally after completing the verification;
-8. About the support of gleam.io website: only support '?' tasks, '+number' tasks are not supported:
+9. About the support of gleam.io website: only support '?' tasks, '+number' tasks are not supported:
   ![support](/gleam-en.png)
   ![not-support](/not-gleam-en.png)